It’s not you, it’s me.

 I become a babysitter.

 I’ve gone from being a girlfriend to a mother figure, from a friend to babysitter.
-These shifts in the dynamic personally wear me down – because you eventually start pouring from an empty cup that used to be full.
+These shifts in the dynamic personally wear me down – you eventually start pouring from an empty cup that used to be full.

 I stop sharing news.